giorgioroffo/large_language_models_open_suite/README.md

 ## Datasets

 Another valuable resource is "The PILE," which consists of 20 datasets.

+In the demonstration, we utilized the Databricks-Dolly-15k dataset to fine-tune Gemma using the LoRA (Low-Rank Adaptation) technique.

-These datasets are suitable for small-scale training or fine-tuning models.
+The following datasets are suitable for small-scale training or fine-tuning models.

 <div align="center">